Cambridge District Scout Archive

 1920 L de Beaumont warranted as ASM Dry Drayton

 1936 Miss de Beaumont was given credit for the Ely Rally.
 This was Marguerite, Elise was married in 1932.
 ‘Behind the scenes was Miss de Beaumont, the able organiser to whom, with others, much of the success of the rally is due.
 She was entirely responsible for the concept of the rally and used her every effort to see that it was carried through with success.’
 Miss de Beaumont also led the Een Gonyama yell ‘performed with great effect’

 1936 Miss Marguerite de Beaumont gave permission for the use of Uplands, Gt.
 Shelford for an event.
 She was Akela 61st Cambridge Great Shelford pack at that time.

 No other information has come to light concerning Scout roles.
 Details concerning Marguerite’s role as Scoutmaster as quoted in Wikipedia are not expanded.
-Charles became a Pilot in the Second World War and was an Olympic Fencer, competing in the 1936, 1948 and 1952 Olympics.
+Charles became a Pilot in the Second World War becoming a Wing Commander, and was an Olympic Fencer, competing in the 1936, 1948 and 1952 Olympics.
 No picture of him in a Scout role has been located.

 A number of pictures of Hon Mrs de Beaumont and one or both daughters exist in C T Wood’s album (below).
 In his role as Scout CCs and hers as Girl Guide CC they were both present at Official events.